mx1001/hardops_manual/docs/hotkeys.md

 ![hotkey](img/hotkeys/h21.gif)

-# X Mirror Tool - (Alt + X)
+# Mirror Tool - (Alt + X)

-Hard Ops interactive mirror is alt + X. This represents the final solution in mirroring with Hard Ops and requires no 3rd party plugins.
+Hard Ops interactive mirror is alt + X. This represents the near final solution in mirroring with Hard Ops and requires no 3rd party plugins.
+It mirrors on both meshes and curves.
+It can even mirror meshes across curves.

 ![hotkey](img/hotkeys/h3.gif)